cDenton1/cDenton1.github.io/_posts/2025-06-17-CyberSci-Nationals-25.md

 - zsteg returned with nothing
 - exiftool gave me a lot of information regarding the image, but nothing useful for the challenge
-- steghide got stuck since I didn't have a password.
+- steghide got stuck since I didn't have a password

 From there I had moved over to Google where I could reverse image search the picture, and a few film review sites and wiki pages had come up regarding the 1985 film, _Commando_.
 I had sifted through a couple before my teammate and I both came across the site, [Filming Locations of Commando | MovieLoci.com](https://www.movieloci.com/4300-Commando?from=8&count=8&sortby=9&sortdirection=0)